GSGranados/ravn-e2e-web-automation/README.md

 - TRUE: It will run all test in the background.
 - FALSE: It will launch a Browser capability and run the E2E normally

+### Chromedriver - Not loading the capability

+If an error arises from the terminal, mentioning the `chromedriver` version does not support Chrome versions below X.X.X. this states the Chrome Browser got updated in the background.
+Just update the Dependency from the package.json with `npm i chromedriver@latest --save-dev` and re-run the tests again.